tjohnston-softdev/python-study-notes/chapters/12-functions.md

 ## Pass
 * Similar to loop and IF structures, they cannot be empty.
-* You can still use the 'pass' statement to avoid errors.
+* You can still use the `pass` statement to avoid errors.

 ```python
 def emptyFunction():